andizq/sf3dmodels/docs/install.md

 **Example 2.** Ionized spherical region with a power-law density and constant temperature.

-Here the only difference with the example 1 will be the general parameters and the invocation of a different model for the density distribution.
+Here the only difference with the example 1 are the general parameters and the invocation of a different model for the density distribution.

 ```python
 #------------------